mitchwagner/prp/README.md

 ## Configuration

-The pipeline is configured via the config file, currently hard-coded as config.yaml.
+The pipeline is configured via the config file.
+By default, the pipeline reads from config.yaml.
 Instructions for setting various parameters can be found in that file.

 ## Inputs